Julian/lftim/_posts/2022-01-09-Graph-Coloring-Basics.md

-Graph coloring is an important problem in Computer Science, with [applications](https://en.wikipedia.org/wiki/Graph_coloring#Applications) in different areasof study.
+Graph coloring is an important problem in Computer Science, with [applications](https://en.wikipedia.org/wiki/Graph_coloring#Applications) in different areas of study.
 This is an ongoing field of research and finding lower/upper bounds for the chromatic number, as well as potent coloring heuristics for graphs of certain shapes, is of immense value for the academic community and for the industry in general.